Bogo56/Camp_App/README.md

 #### !NB MapBox does a pretty shitty job at locating bulgarian locations, so don't get frustrated if some of the destinations end up in Ethiopia😂

 ## Check out the Project
 As I mentioned, I have deployed the Project - so you can play around with it.
-Here is the link: https://bulcamp.bogoapps.site/
+Here is the link(NOT Mobile responsive): https://bulcamp.bogoapps.site/

 ## Note from my future self 😁